 INTERFACE ALERT SYSTEM (IAS) - Introduction

-The Interface Alert System (IAS) has evolved from a rudimentary design in the trial Interface Master Module (IMM) to a system that can be used as an aid if a problem required troubleshooting.
+The Interface Alert System (IAS) has evolved from a rudimentary design in the trial Interface Master Module (IMM) to a system that aids in troubleshooting should a problem occur.
 The IAS is not a module, but a system of LED lights that have been configured to turn on and off in a combination of colours.

-The Interface Alert System, which is part of the Throttle Interface Module (TIM) encompasses:
+The Interface Alert System is part of the Throttle Interface Module (TIM) and includes:

 If a problem occurs with any of the interface cards, or wiring within a connected module, or there is a power issue, the LEDs will illuminate in a pre-defined colour combination to provide a visual warning as to which system is not functioning correctly.

 The system of coloured LEDs is used to indicate:

 (ii) Wire continuity between cards and their OEM components; and,

 (iii) Connectivity between sub-systems.